neptune-ai/docs/docs/logging-and-managing-experiment-results/logging-experiment-data.rst

 .. note::

     You can quickly filter by tag by clicking on it in the experiments dashboard.
-Check :ref:`Searching and filtering experiments <searching-and-filtering-experiments>` guide for more options.
+Check :ref:`Searching and filtering experiments <guides-searching-and-filtering-experiments>` guide for more options.

 :ref:`back to top <what-you-can-log>`